Public-Private Partnership with Nestlé Promises Better Nutrition and Livelihoods

-Smallholder farmers in Nigeria have struggled with harvest losses due to contaminants plaguing maize and soybean crops, as Nestlé has sought to significantly increase local sourcing of these crops.
-This new public-private partnership between VEGA, USAID, Nestlé and CNFA will leverage the expertise of volunteers to train 20,000 smallholder farmers and more than 200 small agricultural businesses in Kaduna State to reduce crop contaminants in order to sustainably increase the safety and quality of maize and soybeans and improve local health, nutrition and livelihoods.
+Over a three-year period, the Feed the Future Nigeria and Nestlé Maize Quality Improvement Partnership will leverage the expertise of volunteers to train farmers, workers and small agricultural businesses in Kaduna State to reduce crop contaminants in order to sustainably increase the safety and quality of maize and soybeans and improve the health, nutrition and livelihoods in this community.

 U.S. Agency for International Development (USAID) is the lead U.S. government development agency.
 USAID works to end extreme global poverty and enable resilient, democratic societies to realize their potential.
 U.S. foreign assistance furthers America’s interests while improving lives in the developing world.
 USAID carries out U.S. foreign policy by promoting broad-scale human progress at the same time it expands stable, free societies, creates markets and trade partners for the United States, and fosters good will abroad.